Propane vs Butane vs Isobutane Gas

 First, some short summary answers:

-When comparing butane vs propane, the most important differences are butane and propane boiling point and vapour pressure.
+When comparing butane gas vs propane gas, the most important differences between propane gas and butane gas are the propane boiling point vs butane boiling point and propane gas vs butane gas vapour pressure.

-Propane boiling point is lower, at -42°C vs -0.4°C for butane (butane gas).
+Propane boiling point is lower, at -42°C for propane gas – propane vs butane gas – butane boiling point at -0.4°C.

 So, propane (propane gas) will continue to vaporise – turn to gas – even in colder climates, down to -42°C.